CANADA’S SENIORS PREPARE FOR COMPETITION

 Non-Competitive Walking –Walking is good medicine!
 It builds “staying power” and improves heart and circulatory system health, lowers blood pressure, and reduces the risk of stroke.
 Walking on a regular basis can significantly improve your quality of life.
 Even a few minutes of walking per day can get you on the road to improved health.

 What better venue for a nice walk than our hallways?
 For fun and fitness on the opening day of the Seniors Games, we’ve got a full kilometre marked out for anyone wanting to go the distance (special recognition for the distances completed).
-Encourage your neighbours, meet the water table VIPs, and exchange “When Life Gives You Lemons…” sayings.
-With lively music to keep you motivated, you might even find yourself dancing your way through the halls!
+Encourage your neighbours, meet the water table VIPs, and exchange “There’s no place like home…” sayings.
+With live music to keep you motivated, you might even find yourself dancing your way through the halls!

 Participants receive a complimentary t-shirt to wear during the week and ribbons to display their badges of completion.